Pakistan men's national field hockey team: Early history and rising team (1948–1957)

 Originally, the game had been brought by British servicemen to British India, and like cricket it soon became a popular sport with the local population.
 Following the independence of Pakistan in 1947, soon after the Pakistan Hockey Federation came into being in 1948.
 Prior to the partition of India, players playing for Pakistan competed for the Indian side.
 The Federation soon established and organized the Provincial Hockey/Sports Associations of West Punjab, East Bengal, Sindh, Balochistan, Khyber-Pakhtunkhwa, Bahawalpur & Services Sports Board.

 Despite the limited resources available on 2 August 1948, Pakistan national team, led by Ali Iqtidar Shah Dara, officially went on to play their first international game against Belgium winning the game 2–1 at the 1948 London Olympics.
-Pakistan remained unbeaten defeating the Netherlands, Denmark and France during the group stage round and ended up placing fourth.
+Pakistan remained unbeaten during the group stage, defeating the Netherlands, Denmark and France, but ended up placing fourth overall.
 During the group stages Pakistan defeat of Netherlands by 6–1 was the highlight for the team.
-Following the Olympics Pakistan went on a tour of Europe where the played Belgium, Netherlands and Italy and remained undefeated during the tour.

-The next international outing of the team came after a gap of two years when Pakistan participated in an invitational competition in Spain in 1950.
-Pakistan were declared joined winners with Netherlands after the final ended in a draw and organizers decided to end the game rather than going for a deciding period of play, this was Pakistan's first international tournament victory.
-Again there was a gap of two years before Pakistan again appeared in an international event and this time it was the 1952 Olympics in Helsinki.
-Pakistan won the first knock-out game against France 6–0 but lost to Netherlands and Great Britain to again finish fourth at the event.
-Over the four years Pakistan made tours to European teams and also hosted them in their own country and in Asia Pakistan particularly made regular tours to Malaysia and Singapore with whom they played quite a few times.

-Rise in Olympics and Asian honors (1956–1970)
+At the 1952 Olympics in Helsinki, Pakistan lost to Netherlands and Great Britain to again finish fourth at the event.
 Pakistan won their first Olympic medal in 1956 at Melbourne when they reached the final but lost to India 1–0 to earn a silver medal, first podium finish this was also Pakistan's first medal at the Olympics.

+The Golden Era (1958–1984)

 Field hockey was included in the Asian Games for the first time in 1958 at Tokyo.
 Pakistan were drawn against Japan, South Korea, Malaysia and archrivals India.
 They beat Japan 5–0 in their first match, then followed two consecutive victories over South Korea (8–0) and Malaysia (6–0).
 In the last match Pakistan drew 0–0 with India finishing top of the table in the round-robin format and clinched its first gold medal in an international competition.